Natural Antacids & Heartburn Remedies that Work

 - Lying down, especially after eating.

 Millions of people struggle with the discomfort and pain of acid reflux and GERD every day.
-Many of them are taking medications – such as Tums, Di-Gel, Rolaids, Nexium, Prevacid, Prilosec, Protonix, or Dexilant, to name only a few – that do absolutely nothing to correct the causes of the condition.
-But a steady diet of these same medicines can have disastrous consequences for your health over the long run.
+Many of them are taking medications – such as Tums, Di-Gel, Rolaids, Nexium, Prevacid, Prilosec, Protonix, or Dexilant, to name only a few.
+These can offer temporary relief, but they should be avoided over the long term.
+Often these medications do not treat the root cause of the problem, and their impact on the microbiome is significant.
+Focus on diet first; a steady diet of these same medicines can have disastrous consequences for your health over the long run.

 How Acid Reflux Happens